Gilone/fenghao.github.com/about.md

 **A passionate developer, learner and thinker.**
 **Also a Yo-Yo&#x1FA80; player, guitar player and drummer.**

 **I'm currently studying on campus as a graduate student at the University of California, San Diego and I am actively looking for an internship in the 2022 summer.
-I may be the intern you need who is willing to learn and keep making progress, so feel free to email me.**
+I am the intern you need who is willing to learn and keep making progress, so feel free to email me.**

 ### EDUCATION